learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. The second app retrieves the token from the request and validates with Keycloak.
 1. If the token is valid, it replies to the request.

-You might have not noticed, but Kubernetes offers the same primitives as the authentication and authorisation service with Service Accounts, Roles and RoleBindings.
+You might have not noticed, but Kubernetes offers the same primitives for implementing authentication and authorization with Service Accounts, Roles and RoleBindings.

-## Kubernetes as an authorisation server
+## Kubernetes as an authentication and authorization server

 In Kubernetes, you [assign identities using Service Accounts.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)